 Tom joined the Vicsport team in October 2016, as the Participation Strategy Manager.
 Tom’s most recent position was with Tennis Victoria as the Places to Play Coordinator.
 This position involved government liaison to develop tennis facilities and increase participation.
 Prior to this, Tom worked for Cycling Victoria as the Development Coordinator – Participation.

 With a diverse educational background, Tom has completed his Masters in Sport Management as well having a Bachelor in History, Anthropology and Politics.

-In this role, Tom is the first port of call for members regarding participation and development.
-This will include the delivery of VicHealth State Sport Program and Regional Sport Program physical activity initiatives and inclusion strategies.
+In this role, Tom is the first port of call for members regarding participation, innovation and development.
+This will include the delivery of VicHealth and Sport & Recreation Victoria funded physical activity initiatives and inclusion strategies.